mggvroom/ceg2410-s25-mggvroom/Self-Hosted.md

 summary of cost estimates

-- My total month to date cost is $3.24.
+- My total month-to-date cost is $3.24.

 - This total comes from my VPC, EC2 t3.micro, S3, and Elastic IP.